Maternity protection: principles your company must respect

 • either adjust working conditions or working hours temporarily;

-• or temporarily give the employee other tasks to perform.
+• or temporarily give the pregnant or breastfeeding employee other tasks to perform.

 After you have received the medical certificate of pregnancy from a pregnant employee who is professionally at risk, inform the External Service for Prevention and Protection at Work so that an examination can be carried out.
-The occupational physician will then provide you and your employee with his or her findings.
+The occupational physician will then provide you and your employee with his or her findings and recommendations.

 If, as an employer, you cannot follow the occupational physician’s recommendation, you must notify the health insurance fund and temporarily put the employee on non-active status.
-The occupational physician issued a certificate during the consultation, which you then fill out.
+The occupational physician issued a certificate either during the consultation or by sending it directly to the employer, which you then fill out.
 You don’t have to pay the employee a salary, as she can claim a benefit from the health insurance fund.

 The health insurance fund also intervenes if your employee, back from maternity leave, also runs risks during the breastfeeding period.